sonaialgoframe/algoframe-meet-sdk-ios/README.md

-# algoframe-meet-sdk-ios
+# Algoframe Meet SDK for iOS

-SDK For Algoframe Meet
+This document has been moved to [The Handbook](https://algoframe.github.io/handbook/docs/dev-guide/dev-guide-ios-sdk).